pseudogene/radmap/README.md

 ## Data importation
 plink _classic_ file [PED](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped) and [MAP](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map) are required as well as a **pedigree file**.

 The **pedigree file** consists of on columns 1-4+.
 The columns are separated by tabs.
-The Columns 1-4 are individual name, father, mother and sex; the next columns are for extra phenotypes: phenotype\_1 to phenotype\_n.
+The columns 1-4 are individual name, father, mother and sex; the next columns are for extra phenotypes: phenotype\_1 to phenotype\_n.
 The phenotypes are not required, but will be helpful for the GWAS analysis.

 ```
 sample     father  mother  sex  phenotype_1